-People all over the world are confused about the two bridges – London Bridge and Tower Bridge.
+People worldwide are confused about the two bridges – London Bridge and Tower Bridge.

-And as a result, they have messed up the Google Image search as well, confusing even the tourists landing in London.
+As a result, they have also messed up the Google Image search, confusing even the tourists landing in London.

 If you search for ‘London Bridge’ on Google, you will see photos of ‘Tower Bridge’ with the caption ‘London Bridge’ under it.